lastingParadox/ff-site/archive-to-markdown/md/ff2/ff2.md

 > This is what I've gotten so far
 > @Zander
 > “Danny!
-Danny, wake up!”
+Danny, wake up!"
 > I slowly opened my eyes to see bright ocean-blue eyes looking down on me from a perpendicular view.
-> “Adea, before I open my eyes, how much time is it before sunrise?”, I groan.
+> “Adea, before I open my eyes, how much time is it before sunrise?", I groan.
-> “Umm, three hours before sunrise,” Adea mumbles.
+> “Umm, three hours before sunrise," Adea mumbles.
-> “Wake me back one hour before please,” I request.
+> “Wake me back one hour before please," I request.

 **Deyner** _(19-Sep-18 10:02 PM)_